 - Olive oil

-See recipe card for quantities for Tuna Patties Air Fryer.
+See recipe card for quantities for Tuna Patties with Panko (Air Fryer or Oven).

 Spray or brush top of patties with oil.

 For Air Fryer: Air Fry at 360°F, 10 minutes, flipping half way.
 Spray the tops again after you flip the patties.
 Serve with your favorite aioli and lemon slices.

 For Oven: Preheat oven to 400°F. Bake for 15 minutes, flip the patties, and then bake for 10 minutes more or until the tuna patties are light golden and cooked through!

 Hint: Make sure to use eggs as they help the patties stick together.

 Tuna: Tuna is essential for making this.
 If you would rather make crab cakes, use crab meat instead (same amount).